Here are SIX STEPS to ACTivate Your Leaders…

 Support anonymous conversations:

 Give leaders the ability to read, acknowledge and respond to comments, while keeping the identity of the employee completely anonymous.
 The tools and technology are out there.
-An acknowledgement as simple as,” hey – I’m concerned about the sentiment of the team right now, let’s talk about it” shows employees people are listening and they care.
+An acknowledgement as simple as,” Hey, I’m concerned about the sentiment of the team right now, let’s talk about it” shows employees people are listening and they care.
 It’s recognition that they’re providing valuable feedback.
-THAT’s a clear and loud action in and of itself, that comes from simple conversation.
 READ MORE

 Keep employees in the real-time loop: